 - display their own registration plate (separate from the vehicle towing them)

-- be able to show the trailer registration certificate to a foreign authority on request
+- have a trailer registration certificate that can be shown to a foreign authority on request

 Albania, Andorra, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Italy, Kazakhstan, Latvia, Lithuania, Luxembourg, Macedonia, Moldova, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Russia, San Marino, Serbia, Slovakia, Slovenia, Sweden, Switzerland and Ukraine.

 - £26 to register a trailer for the first time

 - £21 to issue a new registration certificate for a new registered keeper

 - £10 for a replacement UK trailer registration certificate

 Countries where you don’t need to register your trailer

 You do not need to register trailers that are only used:

 - for journeys between the UK and Ireland